 How much does it cost?

 Participation is free with your Midland Public Library card.
-There will be a minimal fee for a non-resident MakerPlace card.
+For those who aren’t residents of Midland or one of our contracting municipalities (Tiny, Tay, Oro-Medonte, Barrie, Orillia), a MakerPlace-only card is $60 for one year or $15 for a day.
 Some workshops and projects will have a cost to cover materials.

 How do I find out more?

 We’d love you to get involved!
 If you have a school group, want to volunteer, arrange training, book a space, or have any questions, please contact [email protected].
 All information is subject to change and will be updated here.

 Please note that you should bring your own external memory cards for your projects.
 Supplies for laser cutting, vinyl cutting, and 3D printing must be provided or approved by MPL in advance – do not plan on using your own supplies without approval.